MultiTonic/thinking-dataset/README.md

      ```

 3. **Create a virtual environment**:
-   - Run the following command to create a new virtual environment named `venv` (or any name you prefer).
+   - Run the following command to create a new virtual environment named `.venv` (or any name you prefer).
      ```bash
-     python3 -m venv venv
+     python3 -m venv .venv
      ```

 4. **Activate the virtual environment**: